• correption •

 Part of Speech: Noun, mass

-Word History: Today's Good Word is another from a Latin past participle, correptus "snatched away, blamed", from correpere "to snatch away, blame".
-This verb is a combination of com- "with", used here just as an intensifier of rapere "to snatch a way, grab".
+Word History: This Good Word is another from Latin, this time from correptio(n-) "seizure, rebuke, censure", created from the past participle, correptus ?snatched away, seized,? of corripere ?to seize, snatch, take away.?
+This verb is a combination of com- "with", used here just as an intensifier + the combining form of rapere "to snatch away, grab".
 I think the meaning of today's Good Word comes from the image of grabbing someone by the scruff of their neck and giving them what for.
-But the root of rapere is also the source of English rapid, since the original Latin word implied grabbing something and absconding with it.
-(Lest we invite correption from Ted Holzman and his family, let's now thank him for suggesting today's Good if old Word.)
+But the root of rapere is also the source of English rapid, since the original Latin word implied grabbing something quickly and absconding with it.
+(Lest we invite correption from Ted Holzman and his family, let's now thank them for suggesting today's Good if old Word.)

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!